lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 `routing` is a little convenience function to make the code flow a little smoother.
 The context (a.k.a `this`) inside of `routing` is of type `Routing`.
 Furthermore, the functions `route`, `get` and `post` are all extension functions of `Routing`.

 `route` sets a base path to all its following endpoints.
-In this scenario, `/people`. `get` and `post` do not specify a path themselves, since the provide base path is suffice for their needs.
+In this scenario, `/people`. `get` and `post` do not specify a path themselves since the base path is suffice for their needs.
 If desired, a path could be added to each one, for example:

 ```kotlin
 routing {